-Recruitment is an approach to haunt the future employees of the organization and stimulate the right and qualified people to apply for the opportunities open for them in the organization.
+Recruitment is an approach to haunt the future employees of the organisation and stimulate the right and qualified people to apply for the opportunities open for them in the organisation.

 Recruitment is of two types:

-As the name suggests, this type of recruitment takes place internally, within the organization.
-Sources for internal recruitment are readily available to an organization.
+As the name suggests, this type of recruitment takes place internally, within the organisation.
+Sources for internal recruitment are readily available to an organisation.
 The sources can be transfers, re-employment of the ex-employees and promotions.
 Internal recruitment is advantageous as the current employees get motivated with a better opportunity or promotion given.
-However, the downside of internal recruitment is that it refrains the new talent outside the organization and all the manpower cannot be filled through internal recruitment.
-Hence, the organization needs to hire manpower from outside.
+However, the downside of internal recruitment is that it refrains the new talent outside the organisation and all the manpower cannot be filled through internal recruitment.
+Hence, the organisation needs to hire manpower from outside.

-How well an employee performs and an organization's success depends on how effective the selection process is.
-The selection process is the process of narrowing down the most suitable and qualified employee for the job opening in the organization.
-An organization saves a lot of money and time in training when it hires the right candidate for the right job.
+How well an employee performs and an organisation's success depends on how effective the selection process is.
+The selection process is the process of narrowing down the most suitable and qualified employee for the job opening in the organisation.
+An organisation saves a lot of money and time in training when it hires the right candidate for the right job.

 The employment selection process takes place in the following order:

-Preliminary Interviews: This process involves removing unqualified candidates who do not meet the required criteria for the job opening in the organization.
+Preliminary Interviews: This process involves removing unqualified candidates who do not meet the required criteria for the job opening in the organisation.
 Preliminary interviews are also called screening interviews.

 Written Tests: This is the process where a candidate’s aptitude is tested.
 The written test involves testing their reasoning skills, their knowledge on the subject given, personality traits, etc.

 Employment Interview: This process is a one-on-one, face-to-face interview with the potential candidate.
-A panel of interviewers from the organization discuss with the potential candidate to assess his personality and to know if he is best suited for the required opening in the organization.
-This should happen with utmost honesty from the interviewer’s side and the judgment should be unbiased.
+A panel of interviewers from the organisation discuss with the potential candidate to assess his personality and to know if he is best suited for the required opening in the organisation.
+This should happen with utmost honesty from the interviewer’s side and the judgement should be unbiased.

 Medical Examination: Once the candidate gets selected in the one-on-one interview, he or she should undergo the medical test to make sure he is physically fit for the job given.